s-hamann/ansible-openwrt-chrony/README.md

   Path to the PEM-encoded private key file for the certificate.
   The file needs to exist and be readable by the `chrony` user.
   Mandatory if `chrony_server_nts` is `true`, ignored otherwise.
-* `chrony_extra_groups`
-  A list of groups that the `chrony` system user is added to.
-  This allows granting access to additional resources, such as the private key file when running a NTS server.
-  All groups need to exist on the target system; this role does not create them.
-  Empty by default.
 * `chrony_extra_options`
   A list of raw configuration lines to be added to `chrony.conf`.
   This allows full customization of the Chrony configuration that goes beyond the abstraction provided by this role.